Brubacher History, Family Crest & Coats of Arms

 The surname Brubacher was first found in the Rhineland, where the name Breubach came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the family relocated and established themselves in new areas.
 The acquisition of new estates, combined with their great contributions to society, served to elevate their social status.

-Important Dates for the Brubacher family
+Early History of the Brubacher family

 This web page shows only a small excerpt of our Brubacher research.
 Another 71 words (5 lines of text) are included under the topic Early Brubacher History in all our PDF Extended History products and printed products wherever possible.